Tuesday, March 7, 2023

 Victims recognize the inky, foreboding cloud, swirling in the room.
 As tension builds, the breath-stealing stress becomes suffocating.
 Victims know the explosion will come, just not when.
 There is no way they can interrupt or stop the momentum.

 If you are in this circumstance, know that your partner’s bad behavior is not about you or because of you.
-Understand that you are doing the best you can do with an unbearable situation.
+Understand that you are doing the best you can do in an unbearable situation.
 Only you know what you need to do to survive from one day to the next.
 Be kind to yourself.
 It’s easy to accept blame for the violence.
 Let me assure you that the brutality in your home is not your fault.
 Your partner is choosing to abuse you because they can.
 There is nothing you can do that gives anyone the right to physically or emotionally abuse you.
 You deserve to be loved and cherished.

 Having to isolate yourself now plays right into your abuser’s hands.
 Isolation is the most important tool batterers use to maintain control over their victims.
 Shelters are available to help you through this period.
 If you are ready to leave, advocates from the shelters can help you make a plan and leave safely.
 If you are not ready to leave, advocates can offer you support and help you evaluate your options.
 Peer support groups are also available in many shelters.
 It may be difficult for you to contact a shelter right now since there is little privacy at home.
 However, when you go to the grocery store, medical clinic, or pharmacy, ask to use their phone and call your nearest shelter.
 As you prepare to leave, find a safe place to store copies of important documents, cash, and any other items you plan to take with you (somewhere in your house, or at a friend’s house) so you will be ready to leave at a moment’s notice.